vinceumo/todo/Article.md

 ### Generate icon assets

-First we are going to include all the icon assets in our project.
+First, we are going to include all the icon assets in our project.
 The icons have already been generated using https://realfavicongenerator.net/.
 They are included in `content/img/`.

 In the head of our HTML we want to include: